nielsbasjes/yauaa/README.md

 Note that not all fields are available after every parse.
 So be prepared to receive a 'null' if you extract a specific name.

-**IMPORTANT: This library is NOT threadsafe/reentrant!**
+**IMPORTANT: This library is single threaded !**
+Because the code is not reentrant the main method has been synchronized on the instance.
-So if you need it in a multi threaded situation you either need to synchronize using it or create a separate instance per thread.
+So if you are in a multi threaded situation you should create a separate instance per thread or accept the speed limitation.
+Note that you should really instantiate it only once per thread (and use a ThreadPool or something similar) because starting a new instance takes several seconds.

 # Limiting to only certain fields
 In some scenarios you only want a specific field and all others are unwanted.